blackholeinfiverse125-cmd/Final_nicai-intelligence-engine/REVIEW_PACKET.md

 ---

-## 1. Entry Point
+# 1. Entry Point

 **File:** `main.py`

-This file exposes the main API endpoint responsible for executing the full NICAI pipeline.
+This file exposes the primary API endpoint responsible for executing the full NICAI pipeline.

 ```
 POST /pipeline
 ```

-The endpoint receives structured signals from the upstream system (**Samachar**) and executes the deterministic pipeline.
+The endpoint receives structured signals from the upstream system (**Samachar**) and executes the complete deterministic pipeline.

-### Pipeline Flow
+Pipeline flow:

 ```
 Input Signal